MicrosoftDocs/azure-docs/articles/migrate/tutorial-assess-sql.md

 This indicates the different migration strategies that you can consider for your SQL deployments.
 You can review the readiness for target deployment types and the cost estimates for SQL Servers/Instances/Databases that are marked ready or ready with conditions:

 1. **Recommended deployment**
-This is a startegy where an Azure SQL deployment type that is the most compatible with your SQL instance and is the most cost-effective is recommended.
+This is a strategy where an Azure SQL deployment type that is the most compatible with your SQL instance and is the most cost-effective is recommended.
 Migrating to a Microsoft-recommended target reduces your overall migration effort.
-If your instance is ready for SQL Server on Azure VM, Azure SQL Managed Instance and Azure SQL Database, the target deployment type which has the least migration readiness issues and is the most cost-effective is recommended.
+If your instance is ready for SQL Server on Azure VM, Azure SQL Managed Instance and Azure SQL Database, the target deployment type, which has the least migration readiness issues and is the most cost-effective is recommended.
 You can see the SQL Server instance readiness for different recommended deployment targets and monthly cost estimates for SQL instances marked *Ready* and *Ready with conditions*.

     - You can go to the Readiness report to:
-        - Review the recommended Azure SQL configurations for migrating to SQL Server on Azure VM and/or Azure SQL databases and/or Managed Instances
+        - Review the recommended Azure SQL configurations for migrating to SQL Server on Azure VM and/or Azure SQL databases and/or Azure SQL Managed Instances.
         - Understand details around migration issues/warnings that you can remediate before migration to the different Azure SQL targets.
-[Learn More](concepts-azure-sql-assessment-calculation.md)
+[Learn More](concepts-azure-sql-assessment-calculation.md).
-    - You can go to the cost estimates report to review cost of each of the SQL instance after migrating to the recommended deployment target
+    - You can go to the cost estimates report to review cost of each of the SQL instance after migrating to the recommended deployment target.

 > [!NOTE]
 > In the recommended deployment strategy, migrating innstances to SQL Server on Azure VM is the recommended strategy for migrating SQL Server instances.
-Though, when SQL Server credentials are not available, the Azure SQL assessment provides right-sized lift-and-shift ie "Server to SQL Server on Azure VM" recommendations.
+Though, when SQL Server credentials are not available, the Azure SQL assessment provides right-sized lift-and-shift, that is, "Server to SQL Server on Azure VM" recommendations.

 1. **Migrate all instances to Azure SQL MI**
 In this strategy, you can see the readiness and cost estimates for migrating all SQL Server instances to Azure SQL Managed Instance.